-His contributions and partnership with Dr James Shapiro led towards the improvement of islet isolation techniques and the development of the “”Edmonton Protocol”” for patients with Type 1 diabetes, a recognized major advancement in the treatment of diabetes.
-Dr. Lakey has been awarded research grants and awards for diabetes and transplantation research from the Alberta Heritage Foundation for Medical Research (AHFMR), Canadian Diabetes Association and the Juvenile Diabetes Foundation International (JDFI).
-Dr Lakey values the mentoring of MSc and PhD students in his research laboratory and supported training of technicians from several research and islet laboratories worldwide.
+His contributions and partnership with Dr. James Shapiro led towards the improvement of islet isolation techniques and the development of the “Edmonton Protocol” for patients with Type 1 diabetes, a recognized major advancement in the treatment of diabetes.
+Dr. Lakey has been awarded research grants and awards for diabetes and transplantation research from the Alberta Heritage Foundation for Medical Research (AHFMR), Canadian Diabetes Association, and the Juvenile Diabetes Foundation International (JDFI).
+Dr. Lakey values the mentoring of MSc and Ph.D. students in his research laboratory and supported the training of technicians from several research and islet laboratories worldwide.

-Dr Lakey is widely sought after as a speaker in the field of diabetes, islet transplantation and regulatory standards of cell and tissue transplantation.
-He has been widely published with over 250 referred scientific papers, 26 book chapters, submitted over 500 scientific abstracts, and has recently published a technical book on islet isolation.
+Dr. Lakey is widely sought after as a speaker in the field of diabetes, islet transplantation, and regulatory standards of cell and tissue transplantation.
+He is widely published with over 495 referred scientific papers, 45 book chapters, submitted over 500 scientific abstracts, and has recently published a technical book on islet isolation.
 Among his proudest achievements, Dr. Lakey and his team have successfully trained over 40 islet transplant centers worldwide in replicating the Edmonton Protocol, resulting in diabetic patients being freed of exogenous insulin injections.
-Dr. Lakey sits editorial boards of several diabetes and transplantation journals, reviews manuscripts for several journals and has served as a Councilor for Cell Transplant Society.”
+Dr. Lakey sits on the editorial boards of several diabetes and transplantation journals, serving as reviewers for multiple journals, and has served as a Councilor for Cell Transplant Society.

 Research in Lay Terms

 My research focus is cell and tissue transplantation for patients suffering from diabetes.